AramidFinance/aramid-zerobridge-docs/concepts-and-architecture/tokenomics.md

 # Tokenomics and Token-Engineering

-For our project, we are using the best tools we know to make sure that the token we deploy will have use and longetivity.

 For complex eco-systems with many intelligent agents, it is useful to model a token and the crypto-economics that it is built with.
 For this, we are using [TokenSPICE](https://github.com/tokenspice).

 > TokenSPICE simulates tokenized ecosystems via an agent-based approach, with EVM in-the-loop.